 Many local organizations employ our students as paid or volunteer interns, offering invaluable experience and networking opportunities.
-These organizations continually seek out Monterey Institute students and graduates because of their high degree of professionalism and high quality of work.
+These organizations continually seek out MIIS students and graduates because of their high degree of professionalism and high quality of work.

 Monterey is a center for marine and ocean conservation and policy, featuring excellent resources such as the Monterey Bay Aquarium and the Monterey Bay National Marine Sanctuary, which is one of several marine protected areas that serves as an example of ocean conservation.
 Additional notable organizations in the area include: the Center for Ocean Solutions, the Ocean Conservancy, and Oceana.